 "And she's a tree…"

 "No. The tree is part of her.
 The rest of her is in a body just like yours.
 Well, not really.
 She'll never get old or sick.
 But basically the same."
 Demeter peered out from behind her tree, then danced over to my side and gave Gabe a shy smile.
 He looked stunned.
-Demeter had long, chestnut hair which fell down her back in effortless waves, and her eyes were a light hazel colour.
-What really caught people's attention, though, was her face: she had the perfect bone structure, and her skin was flawless porcelain, with just a sprinkling of freckles across her nose.
+Demeter had long, chestnut hair which fell down her back in perfect curls and her eyes were a light hazel colour.
+What really caught people's attention, though, was her face: she had the perfect bone structure, and her skin was pale and flawless, with just a sprinkling of freckles across her nose.
+I tried to ignore the fact that her tall and youthful body was only covered by her hair and some very carefully placed leaves.
+Nymphs were many things, but modest was not one of them.
 "Gabe, this is my cousin Demeter.
 Dem, this is Gabriel, from my school."
 Touch him and I'll kill you, touch him and I'll kill you, touch him and I'll-

 "Uh, hi," said Gabe, extending his hand towards her.
 She shook it, then quickly dropped it when she saw the look on my face.